-In Inverness and around Loch Ness we are lucky enough to have 6 Scottish castles in our area.
-5 offer Castle visitor attractions and 2 are open for private hire, events and weddings, or for Castle estate holidays when visiting Scotland.
+In Inverness and around Loch Ness we are lucky enough to have 6 Scottish castles in our immediate area of Inverness, Loch Ness.
+4 offer Castle visitor attractions and 2 are open for private hire, events and weddings, or for Castle estate holidays when visiting Scotland.
 You can enjoy tours of our famous castle visitor attractions in Inverness and on Loch Ness at Urquhart Castle, Cawdor Castle and Dunrobin Castle.
 We also have Inverness Castle on the banks of the River Ness in the city of Inverness.
 Currently, Inverness Castle is open to visits to the North Tower and viewing platform.

 Discover more than 1,000 years of stirring history centred on the Great Glen.
 The magnificently situated Urquhart Castle, on the shore of Loch Ness, has seen some of the most dramatic chapters in our nation’s story.
 Once one of Scotland’s largest castles.
 Urquhart saw great conflict during its 500 years as a medieval fortress.
 Control of the castle passed back and forth between the Scots and English during the Wars of Independence.
 The power struggles continued, as the Lords of the Isles regularly raided both castle and glen up until the 1500s.